braver/isotope-ui/README.md

 # Isotope UI theme

-A clean and low contrast UI theme that lets you focus on code.
+A clean and low contrast UI theme that adapts to your favourite syntax theme.

 Isotope relies on syntax-variables.less to set a background color, and derives all other colors from that.
 It's intended to provide an easy-on-the-eyes backdrop for your code, with well balanced typography, whitespace and contrast.
 The colors adjust to the syntax theme, but tends towards dark-ish.
 As soon as Isotope reaches a proper level of polish and elegance I plan to add controls for you to customize such variables as dark-ness and fonts.